xernot/weatherCLI/README.md

 | **Ski** | Snowfall, freezing level, avalanche-relevant conditions, snow quality |
 | **Sailing** | Wind speed/direction, gusts, precipitation, visibility, storm risk |

 The current activity mode is shown in brackets on the right side of the tab bar.
-New modes can be added by editing `src/config.h` and `src/activity.h` (see [Adding New Activity Modes](#adding-new-activity-modes)).
+These are the built-in defaults — you can customize or add modes via a config file (see [Adding New Activity Modes](#adding-new-activity-modes)).

 ### Chat